 Although we know this, our brain doesn't feel comfortable accepting it.
 If you had to write down a random sequence of 'red' and 'black', it would probably not be as random as the roulette.
 Our brain is a bad randomizer, it wants the sequence to look 'realistic' and 'fair'.

-Now look at the markets where things are only a bit different.
+Now, look at the markets where things are only a bit different.
 Unlike the roulette, the market has a memory.
 That market-memory determines where a feeling of greed pushes the feeling of fear away or vice versa.
 In between major greed/fear moments, there are up and down days.
 When we look at several up days in a row, a trader may expect a down day very soon simply because the market went up too many days in a row.
 This is our brain saying it's 'not fair and not realistic'.
 The brain wants the up and down days to be more alternating to make it 'more realistic'.
-What this hypothetical trader is trying to do is go short in strong uptrending market.
+What this hypothetical trader is trying to do is go short in a strong uptrending market.
 Not good for your trading account.

 Lizards and pigeons: Science of irrationality